apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Parkinson’s disease risk is linked to gut health, researchers say**
+**NFL Week 1 winners and losers: Derek Carr, Sam Darnold exceed expectations with strong starts to 2024 season**

-You can read more about it [here](https://www.foxnews.com/health/parkinsons-disease-risk-linked-gut-health-researchers-say).
+You can read more about it [here](https://www.cbssports.com/nfl/news/nfl-week-1-winners-and-losers-derek-carr-sam-darnold-exceed-expectations-with-strong-starts-to-2024-season/).

 ## Requirements
 - Python 3.8